 Constellations in Metz

-Experience a brand-new event in Metz with “Constellations”, a total of 400 encounters and events combining digital arts and heritage in the form of a multidisciplinary summer cultural calendar.
+Metz invites visitors for a unique experience: Constellations.
+In its second edition, the event features a multidisciplinary summer cultural calendar, with a total of 400 events combining digital arts and heritage.
 One of the highlights is Lux Animae – light of the soul – a monumental projection mapping display by Yann Nguema, artist and ambassador of the Festival of Lights of Lyon, that embellishes the façade of Metz’s gothic Saint-Étienne Cathedral.
+From 28 June to 16 September, marvel at the 2018 creations: live shows throughout the town, exhibitions and new trails on the themes of art and heritage.

 Rendez-vous Place Stanislas in Nancy